Akaroa – Guide for Backpackers

 Nestled in native forest above the Akaroa township in the Misty Parks Reserve is Newton’s Waterfall.
 You can walk or drive to it from Akaroa by taking Aylmers Valley Rd to Misty Parks Reserve car park (30-45 minutes if walking).
 From the car park take the easy walk to the waterfall.

 Stony Bay Peak

-There are a number of options for climbing to this prominent 800 metre high peak above Akaroa.
+There are a number of options for climbing to this prominent 800-metre high peak above Akaroa.
 You can take the easy route by driving to the top of Stony Bay Road and take a 1-hour return walk.
 On the other hand, you can make a day trip out of the experience by starting at the visitor centre in Akaroa and doing the 5-hour Skyline Circuit.
 Follow Rue Balguerie then Purple Peak Road.
-From there, follow the gravel road up where you can take the easy way to the peak via the Paripai Track or the harder Stony Bay Peak climb.
+From there, follow the gravel road up to where you can take the easy way to the peak via the Paripai Track or the harder Stony Bay Peak climb.
 Either way, the summit gives awesome views of Akaroa Harbour, the Southern Alps, the Pacific and the Hinewai Reserve.
 Pick a clear day for the best views.

-This reserve above Akaroa, which can also be an extension to the Stony Bay Peak hike if you take the the Purple Saddle to the lower Hinewai Reserve entrance, is well worth exploring in its own right with a network of well-maintained trails throughout the restoring forest.
+This reserve above Akaroa, which can also be an extension to the Stony Bay Peak hike if you take the Purple Saddle to the lower Hinewai Reserve entrance, is well worth exploring in its own right with a network of well-maintained trails throughout the restoring forest.
 You’ll stumble upon waterfalls and clear-as-day streams, while likely hearing some unusual bird calls from the native tui.
-A quick access to the reserve is along Long Bay Road.
+Quick access to the reserve is along Long Bay Road.